dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 * DJI Cameras (see [table](#supported_products) below), and/or third party cameras
 * Third party batteries

+The A3 and A3 Pro flight controllers are also used in the M600 and M600 Pro products respectively.
+It should be noted however, that the firmware for the A3 and A3 Pro will be different to that used in the M600 and M600 Pro.

 ### Cameras

 DJI provides a number of gimbal mounted cameras that can be swapped between aircraft or used in conjunction with DJI's flight controllers and wireless links.
-Cameras that are compatible with M100, M600, M600 Pro, A3 and N3 are detailed in this [table](#supported_products)
+Cameras that are compatible with M100, M600, M600 Pro, A3, A3 Pro and N3 are detailed in this [table](#supported_products)